 Umar then asked: “Are not our enemies polytheists?”

 The Prophet replied: “They are.”

 Then Umar asked: “Then why do we disgrace our faith (with this treaty)?”

 The Prophet replied: “I am the Prophet of Allah and I will not violate His order.”

 After that, Umar felt better about the treaty.
-And he admitted the Prophet was right later when the both sides saw how the treaty actually hastened the spread of Islam.
+And later he would admitted the Prophet was right when he saw how the treaty actually helped the spread of Islam.

 And as an administrator, Umar implemented many improvements including canals for irrigation, a record keeping system, a police force, a national treasury, and most importantly, the Islamic calendar.

 It should be noted, that prior to the ministry of Paul, the followers of Jesus were not called Christians.
 There were not even considered a separate religion.
 They considered themselves Jews who followed Jesus